 “Being able to work with Nick Green through the Sport Australia Hall of Fame Scholarship and Mentoring Program was an awesome experience.
-It was great getting insight from Nick about key points throughout his career, especially dealing with injury.”
+It was great getting insight from Nick about key points throughout his career, especially dealing with injury.

 “Integrity is the quality of being honest, trusting, dignified and having strong moral principles; integrity is about doing the right thing in a reliable way and living up to those values and beliefs.
 For me, integrity is something I hold key in my values as a person in my everyday life and a principle I aim to display in my sport, both on and off the snow.
 Integrity for me is closely tied with good sportsmanship and is a value that I hope I display when competing and when representing Australia, whether it’s been a great day or not.

-As a sports person I understand that my actions can influence others, particularly younger, aspiring athletes and integrity is something that I hope people recognize in me as one of my primary qualities and I hope to use this quality to inspire the future of our sport”.
+As a sports person I understand that my actions can influence others, particularly younger, aspiring athletes and integrity is something that I hope people recognize in me as one of my primary qualities and I hope to use this quality to inspire the future of our sport”. – Tess on being selected as a 2019 Tier Scholarship Holder and what integrity means to her.

 “It is a great privilege to be able to pass on some of my knowledge to Tess.
 Having teenage daughters of my own, I know that I will be able to listen to Tess and support and guide her growth as an athlete.” said mentor Nick Green, member of Australia’s legendary ‘Oarsome Foursome’.